Face Covering Order: Frequently Asked Questions#

 A face covering means a piece of material that securely covers a person’s nose and mouth and remains in place without the use of one’s hands.
 Face Coverings include, but are not limited to, bandanas, medical masks, cloth masks and gaiters.
 Sew and no sew cloth face coverings here.

 If a face covering would cause you impairment due to an existing health condition, documented by a medical professional, you are not required to wear a mask.
-During the safer at home phase, susceptible individuals with underlying health conditions should remain at home, as they are more at risk for contracting COVID-19.

 Following the Centers for Disease Control guidance, the public is strongly encouraged to wear cloth face coverings that: